 The official applicant under this solicitation is a degree-granting educational institution in the United States.
 To be eligible, one of the regional institutional accreditation agencies recognized by the U.S. Secretary of Education must fully accredit the applicant institution.
-Historically Black Colleges and Universities are encouraged to consider applying.
+Historically black colleges and universities are encouraged to apply.

-Applicants sponsoring doctoral students are eligible to apply only if the doctoral student's proposed research dissertation is expected to have direct implications for criminal justice policy and practice in the United States and is in a BJS-supported discipline (e.g., social and behavioral sciences).
-Applications from applicants who apply as individuals will be removed from consideration.
+Applicants sponsoring doctoral students are eligible to apply only if the doctoral student's proposed research dissertation will have direct implications for criminal justice policy and practice in the United States and is in a BJS-supported discipline (e.g., social and behavioral sciences, mathematics, or statistics).
+Applications from individuals will not be considered.

-The academic institution office of sponsored research or the institution-wide research office must complete an application and submit it electronically using Grants.gov.
+The academic institution's office of sponsored research or its institution-wide research office must complete the application and submit it electronically using Grants.gov.

-BJS encourages the academic institution applicant to submit an official statement regarding the student's progress in his or her current program of study; however, the statement of progress is not a requirement of the solicitation.
-BJS encourages applicants to submit copies of the doctoral student's academic transcript.
-The transcript should document current matriculation toward a doctoral degree.
+BJS encourages the applicant institution to submit an official statement regarding the student's progress in his or her current program of study; however, this statement is not required.
+BJS also encourages applicants to submit copies of the doctoral student's academic transcript, which should document current matriculation toward a doctoral degree.